ArioMoniri/NeoPaste/CONTRIBUTING.md

-# Contributing to Paster 📋
+# Contributing to NeoPaste 📋

-Thank you for considering contributing to Paster!
+Thank you for considering contributing to NeoPaste!
 We value your input and contributions to make this project better.
 Below are the guidelines for contributing.

 ---